 The features and amenities within your holiday rental property will also impact how much you can charge for it.
 For example, holiday properties with an impressive sea or lake view, are usually rented at a higher price than those without one.
 There are multiple other tried-and-tested features which boost the price of a holiday property, such as a hot tub, fireplace, bar and pool table.
 You must also weigh up the cost of allowing pets on your property versus the potential damage they may cause.
 As the UK is currently experiencing a staycation boom, allowing pets may make your property more attractive to families who want to spend their holidays in the UK with their four-legged family members.

-British tourists are notorious for being demanding, so you should consider personal touches that create a ‘home away from home’ atmosphere that will please the fussiest of guests.
+Consider simple personal touches that create a ‘home away from home’ atmosphere that will please the fussiest of guests.
 Such touches could include providing luxurious toiletries and bedding for your guests.
 You could also potentially use this as a further way to make money by partnering with local businesses to supply products for your holiday home.
 At the end of the holiday, you could then give your guests the opportunity to purchase items such as the shower gel and towels they have been using in your holiday home through you.